Entropic Matching for Expectation Propagation of Markov Jump Processes: APPROXIMATE INFERENCE FOR LATENT MARKOV JUMP PROCESSES

 We use an approximate inference method to perform latent state inference for \ac{mjp} models.
-To this end we approximate both the filtering distribution and the smoothing distribution by using a parametric distribution $\qrob(x\mid \theta)$ as $\pi(x,t) \approx \qrob(x\mid \theta(t))$ and $\tilde \pi(x,t) \approx \qrob(x\mid \tilde \theta(t))$, where $\theta(t) \in \Theta \subseteq \mathbb R^p$ and $\tilde \theta(t)\in \Theta $ are variational parameters for the filtering and smoothing distribution, respectively.
-To find those variational parameters we use an assumed density method, the entropic matching method of \textcite{bronstein2018variational}.
-Therefore, we derive new approximate filtering and smoothing equations for latent \acp{mjp}.
-Further, we exploit an expectation propagation algorithm \cite{minka2001family} for inference and, therefore, extend the method of \textcite{cseke2016expectation} from diffusion processes to \acp{mjp}.
+To this end we approximate both the filtering distribution and the smoothing distribution in a \ac{ffbs} scheme by using a parametric distribution $q(x\mid \theta)$ as $\pi_t(x) \approx q(x\mid \theta(t))$ and $\tilde \pi_t(x) \approx q(x\mid \tilde \theta(t))$, where $\theta(t) \in \Theta \subseteq \mathbb R^p$ and $\tilde \theta(t)\in \Theta $ are variational parameters for the filtering and smoothing distribution, respectively.
+To find those variational parameters we use an assumed density method known as entropic matching \citep{PhysRevE.87.022719,bronstein2018variational}.
+Therefore, we derive approximate filtering and smoothing equations for latent \acp{mjp}.
+Further, we exploit an \ac{ep} algorithm \citep{minka2001family} for inference and, therefore, extend the method of \citet{cseke2016expectation} from diffusion processes to \acp{mjp}.
 A probabilistic graphical model and the approximate inference scheme is depicted in \cref{fig:pgm}